Essential techniques, recipes, and more!

 Bonus Test: The Pasta Matrix, or How to Bend Pasta-Cooking Times to Your Will

-So now we have what I think is pretty conclusive evidence that it's not only best to finish pasta by cooking it in its sauce with a little of the cooking water, but that starchier water yields the best sauce.
-Hopefully most of you are convinced.
+So now we have what I think is pretty conclusive evidence that it's not only best to finish pasta by cooking it in your sauce of choice with a little of its cooking water, but that starchier water yields the best sauce.
+Hopefully most of you are convinced, too.

 But I know that old habits die hard.
 If you're still not on-board, I'm going to give you a choice: Take this blue pill, and you can go on living your pasta life, eating bowls of so-so spaghetti and thinking it's all great.
 But if you want to know the truth, take this red pill.
 I warn you, though, your whole idea of what's real may never be the same...